quantcdn/quant-admin-go/docs/CrawlersAPI.md

 ## OrganizationsOrganizationProjectsProjectCrawlersPost

-> OrganizationsOrganizationProjectsProjectCrawlersGet200Response OrganizationsOrganizationProjectsProjectCrawlersPost(ctx, organization, project).OrganizationsOrganizationProjectsProjectCrawlersPostRequest(organizationsOrganizationProjectsProjectCrawlersPostRequest).Execute()
+> OrganizationsOrganizationProjectsProjectCrawlersGet200Response OrganizationsOrganizationProjectsProjectCrawlersPost(ctx, organization, project).CrawlerRequest(crawlerRequest).Execute()

 Create a new crawler for a project